 How to Make Chopped Italian Sliders

 Step 1: Make Lettuce Mixture.
-In a large bowl, combine the shredded lettuce, ¼ cup of mayonnaise, red onion, relish, banana peppers, and submarine dressing.
+In a large bowl, combine the shredded lettuce, ยผ cup of mayonnaise, red onion, relish, banana peppers, and submarine dressing.
 Mix well until all ingredients are incorporated.

 Step 2: Assemble Sliders.
-Place the bottom half of your sliders into the oven for 5 minutes to toast.
+Place the bottom half of your sliders, cut side up, into your prepared casserole dish.
+Brush with some melted butter and bake for 5 minutes to toast.

 Carefully add provolone cheese slices and spread half of the mayo on top of the cheese, as evenly as possible.
 Layer remaining ingredients starting with the ham, pepperoni, salami, the lettuce mixture, another slice of cheese if desired and place the bun tops on last.